RishabhS66/Expense-Management-Software-React-App/README.md

 This repository includes all the codes which the [Expense Management System](https://expense-management-system-rs.herokuapp.com/) website uses.

+**UPDATE (28 Nov 2022)**:

+The link is not accessible anymore as Heroku, where the project was hosted, has stopped its Free Product plans.
+I might find an alternative sometime in the future and would update the README accordingly.

 ## Features
 <ul type="square">
   <li> Login for employees (authentication with JWT Auth Token).